pscally1005/pscally1005.github.io/_posts/recipes/bread/2024-08-06-easy-pizza.markdown

 - shredded cheese
 - mozzarella cheese
 - low moisture part skim mozzarella
-Description: This pizza dough is a variation of the viral 2 ingredient dough, a combination of just yogurt and self rising flour (flour + baking powder + salt).
+Description: This pizza dough is a variation of the viral 2 ingredient dough, a combination of just <a href="/misc/dairy#greek-yogurt">yogurt</a> and self rising flour (flour + baking powder + salt).
 Whole wheat flour is the best for its nutrition and taste, and the added spices add a lot to the flavor of the dough.
 Top if with a no <a href="/misc/hidden-sugar">sugar</a> added sauce and a bit of cheese, and you have a healthy pizza with a decent bit of <a href="/misc/protein">protein</a>
 Instructions:
 - In a medium bowl, whisk together the dry ingredients - whole wheat flour, vital wheat gluten (or sub more flour), baking powder, garlic powder, onion powder, and salt.
 Add in the yogurt, and combine with your hands until you have a smooth dough ball
 - <center><img src="/assets/Food/Bread/Easy Pizza/easy-pizza-dough-ball.jpg" alt="" class="instruction-image"></center>